 The proposals have been invited under the Science and Technology of Yoga and Meditation (SATYAM) program of the DST, a department under the Ministry of Science and Technology.

 According to the Call for Proposals’ uploaded on the Department of Science and Technology’s website, concept note should cover aims and objectives of proposed work, existing literature, methodology, expected outcome, budget requirement and details of host institutions along with detailed biodata of the principal investigator with latest publications included in scientific journal databases.

-"The aim of this special call is to provide assistance to our society in today's critical condition arising due to pandemic COVID-19.
-Since this is a need-based call, therefore, proposed work should be completed within 6-12 months, it said.
+“The aim of this special call is to provide assistance to our society in today’s critical condition arising due to pandemic COVID-19.
+Since this is a need-based call, the proposed work should be completed within 6-12 months, it said.